Cost of Living in Kamloops - Updated Prices & Insights

 How much does a one-bedroom apartment cost to rent in Kamloops?

-In Kamloops's center, a one-bedroom apartment runs about $1,492 per month.
-Move further out and that drops to around $1,233.
+A central one-bedroom apartment in Kamloops runs about $1,496 per month.
+Move further out and that drops to around $1,263.
 Location makes a big difference here – and furnished places or short-term rentals will cost more on top of these figures.

 How expensive is preschool in Kamloops per month?